RosettaCommons/documentation/rosetta_basics/non_protein_residues/Metals.md

 Three additional flags control the behavior:
 * **-in:metals_detection_LJ_multiplier <value>** controls the threshold for detecting covalent interactions between metal ions and metal-binding residues.
 A value of 1.5 means that a time and a half the sum of the van der Waals radii of the metal ion and potential metal-binding atoms is used as the threshold.
 * **-in:metals_distance_constraint_multiplier <value>** controls the strength of the distance constraint, with 1.0 being the default.
-Note that if an **atom_pair_constraint** weight is set by a protocol or by a weights file, the strength is automatically scaled appropriately (i.e. doubling the **atom_pair_constraint** weight does _not_ necessitate halving the value set with this flag).
-If the value is set to 0, no atom_pair constraints are added.
+Note that if a **metalbinding_constraint** weight is set by a protocol or by a weights file, the strength is automatically scaled appropriately (i.e. doubling the **metalbinding_constraint** weight does _not_ necessitate halving the value set with this flag).
+If the value is set to 0, no atom pair constraints are added.
 * **-in:metals_angle_constraint_multiplier <value>** controls the strength of the angle constraint, with 1.0 being the default.
-As before, if an **angle_constraint** weight is set by a protocol or by a weights file, the strength is automatically scaled appropriately.
+As before, if a **metalbinding_constraint** weight is set by a protocol or by a weights file, the strength is automatically scaled appropriately.
 If the value is set to 0, no angle constraints are added.
 The SetupMetalsMover by default uses the values for these multipliers set on the command line.
 The values can also be specified in the mover tag using RosettaScripts.
 ## How does Rosetta know which residue types can bind metals?